LackethTalent/AutoTrader2026/README.md

 ### In-game preparation

-Create a tag with all the Pokémon to trade.
+Create a *#TAG* with all the Pokémon to trade.

+IMPORTANT TIPS:

+1. For smoothest process, after creating custom *#TAG* full of Pokémon you intend to trade, filter out any pokemon that may be cause for additional animation during trade sequence.
+This mainly includes removing those that have been favorited, XXL, XXS, and Pokémon that have earned buddy hearts with the following PoGo search string `xxl, xxs, favorite, !buddy0` within *#TAG* and remove them before beginning trade.

+2. Complete your daily special trade(s) first.

+## Process

+1. Run Script (see section '## Running the script' below)

+2. Select TARGET devices (if more than 2 are connected)

-Start a trade manually and search for the tag.
+3. Start a trade manually and search for the #TAG on both TARGET devices.

+   Tip: In order to maximize candy reward with 100Km+ caught distance utilize `& distance` search string.

+     *Example:*

+     Device #1 `#TAG & distance9500` (Pokémon with #TAG & caught within a distance ≤ 9500Km.)

+     Device #2 `#TAG & distance9600-` (Pokémon with #TAG & caught a distance ≥ 9600Km)

-Complete the trade.
+4. Complete the first normal trade manually.

-The search query for the tag will now be remembered in the upcoming trades.
+    -The search query for the #TAG will now be remembered in the upcoming trades on both devices.

 ### Running the script

-Connect 2 phones to adb with the steps above.
+Connect 2 or more phones to adb with the steps above.

-Execute the script with
+Execute the script from project directory with:

-- `python trade.py` (Windows)
-- `./trade.py` (Linux/Mac)
+- `python poetry run trade` or simply `poetry run trade` depending on your Python setup.

 The script starts by checking for connected devices, then loads config files, and prompts the user with how many trades to perform, after which the trading begins.